If you need help accessing our website, call 855-698-9991

 Face Transplant Program

-At NYU Langone’s Face Transplant Program, part of the Hansjörg Wyss Department of Plastic Surgery, our experts have performed multiple face transplants, including the most extensive face transplant to date and the first in New York state.
-We are pioneers in face transplant surgery, as one of only a handful of medical centers in the United States—and the only one in New York state—with a dedicated program for face transplants.
+We are pioneers in face transplant surgery, as one of only a handful of medical centers in the United States—and the only one in New York State—with a dedicated program for face transplants.

 Research Program